tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/blob-batch.md

 * Each batch request supports a maximum of 256 subrequests.
 * All subrequests must be of the same request type.
 * Each subrequest will be authorized and authorized separately with the provided information in the subrequest.
+* Each line in the request body should end with \r\n characters.

 ### Sample Request